How do you administer naloxone?

 - Use alternate nostrils with each dose until emergency medical assistance arrives.
 Narcan Nasal Spray may be given every 2 to 3 minutes, if available.

-Narcan Nasal Spray has been approved in 2 mg and 4 mg strengths.
-The lower 2-mg dose is for opioid-dependent patients expected to be at risk for severe opioid withdrawal in situations where there is a low risk for accidental or intentional opioid exposure by household contacts.
+Narcan Nasal Spray is approved in a 4 mg strength.
 It can easily be carried in a purse or pocket or stored in the home.
 No additional device assembly is required.

 You can store Narcan Nasal Spray store at room temperature 68°F to 77°F (20°C to 25°C).
 It does not need to be refrigerated.
 Do not freeze.